AlisaFox/C-projects/TinyShell/README.md

 ## What:
 First project of the year: I made a shell stimulator.
 It is a minimalistic one - thus the name tiny.
-This assignmnet was mostly used to learn about forks.
+This assignment was mostly used to learn about forks.

 ## What's happening?